 Check spelling in Keynote on Mac

-You can make Keynote check spelling while you type and correct mistakes automatically.
-You can also have Keynote check grammar and add terms to the dictionary so they’re not marked as misspelt.
+You can have Keynote check spelling while you type and correct mistakes automatically.
+You can also have Keynote check grammar and add terms to the dictionary so they’re not marked as misspellings.

 If you want to check spelling in a different language, first change the language of the dictionary.